East Cleveland police seek suspect in deadly house explosion

 East Cleveland Cmdr.
 Scott Gardner said four people were stripping the house for scrap.
 They took several loads to scrap yards and gas accumulated in the house.

+The State Division of Fire Marshal said investigators believe the group tampered with gas lines inside the home, which caused the explosion.
 The source of ignition has not been released and Gardner stressed this was not an issue with Dominion Energy.
-The cause remains under investigation by the State Division of Fire Marshal.

 Of the four suspects, a woman was killed and a man was severely injured.
 The Cuyahoga County Medical Examiner's Office has not identified the deceased.
 The man remains at MetroHealth Medical Center in critical condition and authorities have not been able to speak with him.